10 dinners that make great lunch leftovers

 The cost of food is on an upward trajectory, so it's good to get into the practice of batch cooking enough for two or more meals.
-We've selected five budget suppers that stretch to leftovers you can take for lunch the next day.
+We've selected 10 easy suppers that stretch to leftovers you can take for lunch the next day.

 - If you're planning to keep food for the next day, cool it as quickly as possible and get it into the fridge.
 Once cooked, you should aim to get it into the fridge within 90 minutes.
 Avoid the temptation to leave things cooling on the hob overnight.

 - Reheat food so that it's piping hot the whole way through, otherwise you may risk food poisoning.

 - Keep food in the fridge until you're ready to use it.
 Don't pop it in your bag to take to work and then leave it there until lunchtime.